CrypticSai-08/Cryptic/README.md

-# 128-bit AES Encryption and Decryption
+# Cryptic :128-bit AES Encryption and Decryption

 ## Synopsis
 This project includes encryption and decryption programs written in C++ to help you understand the 128-bit AES (Advanced Encryption Standard) cipher.